johnfedoruk/bangular/aio/content/guide/upgrade.md

 ### AOT compile the hybrid app

-To use AOT with a hybrid app, you have to first set it up like any other Angular application, as shown in [the Ahead-of-time Compilation chapter](guide/aot-compiler).
+To use AOT with a hybrid app, you have to first set it up like any other Bangular application, as shown in [the Ahead-of-time Compilation chapter](guide/aot-compiler).

 Then change `main-aot.ts` to bootstrap the `AppComponentFactory` that was generated